IliEle/IliEle.github.io/_blogposts/agile-guide.md

 - Scope: Testing interactions and data flow between integrated components.
 - Key Concepts: Integration test suites, interfaces, data exchange.

+Acceptance Testing:
+- Purpose: Acceptance testing is performed to determine whether the software meets specific requirements and is ready for production deployment.
+It validates that the software satisfies business needs through completion of the acceptance criteria set against user story in the beginning of the sprint.
+- Scope: End-to-end testing of the entire system, often performed by stakeholders or users.
+- Key Concepts: acceptance criteria, final validation.

 Test-Driven Development (TDD):
 - Purpose: TDD is a development methodology where developers write tests before writing the actual code.
 It promotes a cycle of "red-green-refactor," helping to design and verify code incrementally.
 - Scope: TDD is applied at the unit level, writing tests for specific features or functions.
 - Key Concepts: Red-Green-Refactor cycle, test-first development, continuous testing.

 Behavior-Driven Development (BDD):
 - Purpose: BDD extends TDD by focusing on the expected behavior of the software from a user's perspective.
-It promotes collaboration between developers, testers, and non-technical stakeholders.
+It promotes collaboration between developers, testers, and non-technical stakeholders through a non technical language called Gherkin that resembles the structure of a user story and can easily be read and written by non-technical people.
 - Scope: BDD involves defining and testing behavior or scenarios for the software's functionality.
 - Key Concepts: Gherkin syntax (Given-When-Then), feature files, executable specifications.